June 21, 2021

 How to design amazing infographics – Tips & Tricks

-Infographics designs are created primarily with the help of vector graphics software like illustrator and Corel draw , where all charts, images, icons, illustrations, and visualizations can be edited separately.
+Infographics designs are created primarily with the help of vector graphics software like Illustrator, Corel Draw, and lately, Canva Pro, where all charts, images, icons, fonts, illustrations, and visualizations can be edited separately.

 You can move the resize them, rotate them, or overlap them upon need.
 Better yet, the system can arrange them within a functional unit regardless of how you created them or where you extracted them from.